About Rutherford County Habitat for Humanity

-Families are selected by a committee of volunteers based on their level of need; willingness to become partners in the Habitat program; and their ability to make a small down-payment, pay a mortgage, and sustain long-term homeownership responsibilities.
+Partner Families are selected by a committee of volunteers based on their level of need; willingness to become partners in the Habitat program; and their ability to make a small down-payment, pay a mortgage, and sustain long-term home ownership responsibilities.
 Homeowner mortgage payments are recycled through a "Fund for Humanity" used to help cover costs of future homes.

-Habitat is not a give-away program.
-In addition to supporting the program through mortgage payments, Habitat families are required to invest 400 "sweat equity" hours by helping with construction to serve as a portion of their down payment.
+Habitat does NOT give houses away.
+In addition to supporting the program through mortgage payments, Habitat Partner Families are required to invest 400 "sweat equity" hours by helping with construction to serve as a portion of their down payment.
 A hand-up, not a handout, Habitat instills a sense of self esteem in its families through the joy of homeownership that promotes success in other aspects of their lives.

 The pride of Habitat homeowners is contagious.
 The "home improvement" bug often bites neighbors when a new Habitat homeowner moves in.
 Habitat homes improve neighborhood property values and overall neighborhood appearance.

 Habitat worksites are places to build relationships as well as houses.
 This self-help solution to the problem of substandard housing brings together families in need and Habitat volunteers and supporters who are committed to making a difference in their community.